Shira-3749/jquery-scrollfix/README.rst

 ..
 WARNING::

-   This library is no longer maintained.
+   This library is no longer actively maintained.
 You should probably use `CSS position: sticky <https://developer.mozilla.org/en-US/docs/Web/CSS/position#sticky>`_ instead.

 ----

 jQuery plugin for making an element fixed when it goes out of view.

-`Online demo (latest version) <https://raw.githack.com/Shira-3749/jquery-scrollfix/master/demo.html>`_
+`Online demo (latest version) <https://raw.githack.com/shira-374/jquery-scrollfix/master/demo.html>`_

 .. contents::
    :depth: 2